-It takes 100 days for both an egg and sperm to fully mature.
-Let’s use tis time to work together and improve the quality of both.
+It takes 100 days for both a human egg and sperm to fully mature.
+Let’s use this time wisely by working together to improve the quality of both.
 If you are ready to start family planning, my Naturopathic Preconception Program is a great place to start.
 The plan focuses on optimizing the quality of your eggs, removing environmental toxins and balancing hormones.
-I recommend beginning three months prior to trying to conceive.
-Check out my article on the Top Five Facts Medical Doctors often don’t their patients, but I believe are key to making healthy babies.
+I recommend beginning at least three months prior to trying to conceive.
+Check out my article on the Top Five Facts Medical Doctors often don’t their patients, but I recognize as key to making healthy babies.

-If you are currently having difficulty becoming pregnant, there is strong evidence for using Naturopathic Medicine to improve pregnancy and live birth rates.
-My additional training on the Fertility and Reproductive Health Focus Shift gave me the experience and clinical expertise to help patients grow their family.
+If you are currently having difficulty becoming pregnant, there is strong evidence for using Naturopathic Medicine to improve pregnancy rates.
+During my internship, my training on the Fertility and Reproductive Health Focus Shift gave me the experience and clinical expertise to help patients grow their family.
 I worked closely with many patients helping make their family planning dreams comes true.
 I incorporate acupuncture, personalized nutrition and medicinal herbs to:

 - Increase uterine lining thickness